Image: Jorge Lizalde, Studio Cano

 3. What are the course requirements?

 Participants do not need to do any work prior to attending the course.
 However, each participant commits to running a “dissemination event” after returning home from the course, as part of a commitment to putting their learning into action.
 This can be as simple as an internal staff meeting, or a meeting with peers from the cultural sector, a public event or an artwork about the issue.
 There will be time during the course to reflect and begin planning this, and participants will report back to the CCL training team to let them know how the event went.
-There is financial support available to the participants in receipt of the self-employed applicant grant to run a dissemination event.

 4. Who are the course leaders?

 CCL USA will be facilitated by Julie’s Bicycle and delivered in partnership with EcoArts Connections, The University of Arizona and The Colorado European Union Center of Excellence, with guest speakers and facilitators from across the USA.

 The CCL Europe course was co-designed and facilitated by Julie’s Bicycle and PiNA.
 Both organisations have a track record of at least ten years working on the role of culture in responding to climate change and enabling sustainable development.
 For more information, see our Partners page.

 5. At what point in their career would you consider someone too established to apply for the CCL Training Course?

 You do not need to be a specific age or have a particular level of experience to attend the CCL Training Course.
 Before applying you need to consider how the course will enable you to make a greater impact through your work, specifically in relation to climate change and the challenges it poses to culture, leadership and society.

 6. I am currently employed outside the cultural sector.
 Can I still apply?